qor/doc/helpers/sorting.md

 ### Sorting GORM-backend Models

-After enable sorting modes for [GORM](https://github.com/jinzhu/gorm) models, [QOR Admin](../chapter2/setup.md) will automatically enable the sorting feature for the resource.
+After enabling sorting modes for [GORM](https://github.com/jinzhu/gorm) models, [QOR Admin](../chapter2/setup.md) will automatically enable the sorting feature for the resource.

 [Sorting Demo with QOR](http://demo.getqor.com/admin/colors?sorting=true)

 ### Sorting Collections

-If you want to make a sortable [select_many](../metas/select_many.md), [collection_edit](../metas/collection-edit.md) field, You could add a `sorting.SortableCollection` field with name Field's name + 'Sorter', which is used to save above field's data's order. then the above Field will be identified to be sortable in [QOR Admin](../chapter2/setup.md).
+If you want to make a sortable [select_many](../metas/select_many.md), [collection_edit](../metas/collection-edit.md) field, You could add a `sorting.SortableCollection` field with name: Field's name + 'Sorter'; which is used to save above field's data order.
+That Field will also be identified as sortable in [QOR Admin](../chapter2/setup.md).

 ```
 // For model relations